rlee32/mewo/machine_shop/README.md

 1. 5 elements.
 2. Tube (leading edge) radius of 0.5 in.
 3. Joint distance factor of 4.
 This describes the length of the transition from the round leading edge to the thin wing section.

+To view the geometry currently on file, use:

+gmsh main.geo